-To cite the ACA Code of Ethics as a resource for an academic work:
+To cite the ACA Code of Ethics as a resource for an academic work, use the following:

-To veiw previous editions of the Codes of Ethics visit our Ethics Archive.
+To view previous editions of the Codes of Ethics, visit our Ethics Archive.

 The American Counseling Association is pleased to help members with inquiries on ethical practice.
 This service is not designed to function as a real-time hotline; inquiries are prioritized and the ACA standard is to respond within three business days of receipt.